pts/imgdataopt/README.txt

   reading, e.g. it is not able to read interlaced PNG, it ignores PNG gamma correction and transparency, and it is not able to read ASCII PNM.

+* imgdataopt doesn't support transperency or alpha channel (e.g. RGBA): it can read and write only images without an alpha channel, and all pixels are assumed to have an implicit alpha value of 255 (fully opaque). sam2p supports images with transparency, i.e. the pixel alpha values of 0 (fully transparent) and 255 (fully opaque), but no arbitrary alpha values.

 * imgdataopt has some tests (see the png_test directory) for various bit depths and predictors.